-There is no doubt that it is the responsibility of plumbers to lay pipes so that noise and water hammer don’t happen.
+There is no doubt that it is the responsibility of plumbers to lay pipes so that noise and water hammers don’t happen.
 So if your plumbing starts to rattle, call in a reputable Ormond plumber to sort out the problem and make sure that the pipes don’t cause a level of noise that is unacceptable.

 If airlocks keep forming, it may be that the storage tank isn’t filling up as quickly as it drains.
 What happens then is that the pipes suck in air instead of water.
 Check that the stopcock is opened fully.
-If the problem persists, you might have a faulty ball-valve controlling the supply of water to the tank, in which case you will need to call in a reliable Ormond plumber, or someone based in your area.
+If the problem persists, you might have a faulty ball valve controlling the supply of water to the tank, in which case you will need to call in a reliable Ormond plumber or someone based in your area.

-Drains can also be noisy, for example when waste going down a drain draws air through the seal of the trap.
-Usually this happens when part of the discharge pipe from sanitary fixtures to gullies is vertical or nearly vertical.
+Drains can also be noisy; for example, when waste going down a drain draws air through the seal of the trap.
+Usually, this happens when part of the discharge pipe from sanitary fixtures to gullies is vertical or nearly vertical.
 The only way to stop this from happening is to call in a plumber from Precision Electrical and Plumbing to vent the system and get rid of it right away.

 A plumbing emergency can happen anytime if you don’t maintain your pipes.
 Know how the most common plumbing problems can be prevented.Read More

 Do you know the fastest ways to detect water leaks and when are you supposed to contact a Precision plumbing professional?Read More